 Once I get a PPD rating, when will my permanent partial disability benefits start?

 The primary factor in when your PPD benefits start is whether you are still out of work as a result of your injury.
 If your injury continues to keep you out of work, you are probably still receiving workers compensation wage loss benefits (TTD or TPD).

 Under Georgia’s law, the insurance company does not have to pay you permanent partial disability benefits while you are still receiving TTD or TPD benefits.
 So, it could be some time before your PPD benefits start if your injury still keeps you out of work.

 This does not necessarily mean that you need to get back to work so you can receive your shoulder PPD benefits.
-The number of weeks you receive PPD is limited based on your rating.
-So, continuing to receive TTD or TPD benefits will still let you get paid PPD at some point in the future.
+The number of weeks you receive PPD benefits is limited based on your rating.
+So, rushing back to work to receive PPD benefits will probably hurt you at some point in the future.

 In this situation, your PPD benefits will start pretty quickly.
 The workers compensation company has a limited time to start paying your PPD benefits once they receive your doctor’s PPD rating.